Timothep/USBSpeedTest/README.md

 # USBSpeedTest

-## Intro

 A simple Python script to test the speed of a USB Drive.

 It first creates a large file on the local drive, and then uses shutil copy function to copy the file over to the given USB Drive.

-## Usage
+## Usage on Windows

 > python usbtest.py E